BLESSED ARE THE POOR IN THE SPIRIT

 “For all these things my hand has made, and they are mine, says the Lord; but to this man only will I give attention, to him who is poor and broken in spirit, fearing my word.”
-(Isaiah 66:2 BBE).
+(Isaiah 66:2 BBE)

 Every kingdom or nation has a peculiar set of values, principles, constitutions or standards that guide and govern the mindsets and lifestyles of its citizens.

-Therefore, when the Lord Jesus Christ came into the world to set up His spiritual Kingdom in the hearts of those who acknowledge, believe and receive Him as their Saviour, Lord and King, He had to clearly spell out the peculiar values, principles and standards of His Kingdom.
+Therefore, when the Lord Jesus Christ came into the world to set up His spiritual Kingdom in the hearts of those who believe and receive Him as their Saviour, Lord and King, He had to clearly spell out the peculiar values, principles and standards of His Kingdom.

-The Lord Jesus spent a quality time with His first set of disciples to teach and explain, to express and demonstrate, and to infuse and inculcate in them the peculiar values, principles and standards of His kingdom that must rule and direct, guide and govern their thoughts, words, emotions, conducts, actions or lifestyle.
+The Lord Jesus spent a quality time with His first set of disciples to teach and explain, to express and demonstrate, and to infuse and inculcate in them the peculiar values, principles and standards of His kingdom that must rule and direct, and also guide and govern their thoughts, words, emotions, conducts, actions or lifestyle.

 A summary of the peculiar values, attitudes, standards, mindsets, precepts and principles of God’s kingdom was perfectly spelt out, explained and taught by the Lord Jesus Christ to His disciples as the Discourse, the Beatitudes or Sermon on the Mount.